microsoft/NLU.DevOps/docs/Test.md

-# Testing an NLU service
+# Testing an NLU model

-The NLU.DevOps CLI tool includes a sub-command that allows you to test an NLU service from generic utterances.
+The NLU.DevOps CLI tool includes a sub-command that allows you to test an NLU model from generic utterances.

 ## Getting started